camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 ![model-process-step-2](assets/order-process.png)

-You need to set the type of each task, which identifies the nature of the work to be performed.
+4. Set the type of each task, which identifies the nature of the work to be performed.

 - Set the **type** of the first task to `payment-service`.
 - Set the **type** of the second task to `fetcher-service`.